-Clifford is a Reader in Psychology and a member of the Development, Interaction and Social Relations research group.
+Clifford is a Professor of Social Psychology and a member of the Groups, Identities and Health research group.

 His research examines how the groups to which people belong serve to shape their perception and experience of social reality as well as providing them with collective resilience and the ability to respond to adversity and challenge.